 HDR

 Front

 Primary 5 ft.

 Garage or Carport vehicular entrance wall 20 ft.

 Side

 Primary 2 5 ft.

 Accessory Building 5 ft.

 Accessory Dwelling Unit 5 ft.

 Parking Lot, Garage or Carport 5 ft.

 Garage or Carport vehicular entrance wall 20 ft.

 Rear

 Primary 5 ft.

 Accessory Building 5 ft.

 Accessory Dwelling Unit 5 ft.

-Parking Lot, Garage or Carport 10 ft.
+Parking Lot, Garage or Carport

 Garage or Carport vehicular entrance wall 20 ft.

-1Single-family detached and duplex dwellings in the HDR District shall have the same front, side and rear yard regulations as the MDR District.
+same fro 2 Minimu mily detached and duplex dwellings in the HDR District shal nt, side and rear yard regulations as the MDR District. m side setbacks may be reduced to zero feet (0') for attache ed primary

-for primary building and no setback shall be below the minimum primary side yard requirement for the district.
+3 For a co as define of these requirem for prima is where they share a common wall with a structure on an ad orner lot or parcel which adjoins the point of intersections of d in "Lot Type Corner" both lot or parcel lines are the front I setbacks shall not fall below the sum of the minimum front a lients iry building and no setback shall be below the minimum prin uirement for the district. two streets ine.
+The sum and side yard

-The applicant states the proposed development will have the following set backs:
+The applicant states the proposed development will have the following setbacks:

-Garage: 20 ft MinimumFront: 20 ft Minimum
+- Garage: 20 ft Minimum

+- Front: 20 ft Minimum

-Attached side: 0 ftUnattached side: 10 ft
+- Attached side: 0 ft

+- Unattached side: 10 ft

-• Rear: 5 ft (unenclosed porch will be built into the rear setback)
+- Rear: 5 ft (unenclosed porch will be built into the rear setback)